helgadenes/Astrophysics_yachay/README.md

 # Astrophysics_yachay
-Introduction to Astrophysics classes at Yachay
+Introduction to Astrophysics course at Yachay
 2025 1st semester